GSA-TTS/federal-website-standards/standards/page-level-feedback.md

 ## Why

-Allowing users to report content issues helps agencies identify potentially outdated, inaccurate, or confusing content, ensuring that government websites are up-to-date, accurate, and user-friendly.
+Collecting feedback from users on content issues helps agencies identify potentially outdated, inaccurate, or confusing content, ensuring that government websites are up-to-date, accurate, and user-friendly.

 ## Research questions